Do Catfish See Colors? How to Use Silhouettes to Catch More Fish

 At night — when bass and sunfish lose visual advantage — catfish thrive.

-Seeing Bait in Muddy Water
+Vision in Muddy Water (Turbidity Effects)

 Turbidity scatters light, shortening visibility range.
 However: